karanthecreat0r/Summarize-GPT/README.md

 >Prompt: Offering additional information or background to help make the information more comprehensible.

+Thank you for visiting the "Awesome ChatGPT Prompts" repository!
+We hope you found the prompts helpful and were inspired to create your own.
+Remember, the more prompts you have, the more diverse and interesting your conversations with ChatGPT will be.
+Don't hesitate to add your own prompts and share your creations with the community.
+Happy chatting!

 - Bonus: Turning the summary into a stand-up comedy routine.
 >Prompt: Turn summary into a stand up comedy routine

+Thank you for visiting the "Summarize-GPT" repository!
+We hope you found the prompts helpful and were inspired to create your own.
+Remember, the more prompts you have, the more diverse and interesting your conversations with ChatGPT will be.
+Don't hesitate to add your own prompts and share your creations with the community.
+Happy chatting!